Everyone may have this issue, especially when beginning to use Raspberry Pi.

 Also, avoid plugging it with a USB cable to your computer or with an old USB charger.

-If you checked everything I previously mentioned, but don’t see anything on the screen, it could be a “fake” boot issue.
+If you checked everything I previously mentioned, but don’t see anything on the screen, it might be a “fake” boot issue.

 If the green LED lights up during the boot, it’s probably only a video issue (more details here about the LEDs meaning on Raspberry Pi).